hbctraining/reproducibility-tools/lessons/04_GitKraken.md

 Essentially, a (project) folder is chosen to be tracked and a Git repository is initiated within it; this ensure that the contents, and the changes to the contents within that folder will be "watched" by Git.

 A few salient features of repositories are listed below:
-* A repository can have many files and sub-folders (basically, a normal project folder)
+* A repository can have many files and sub-folders (basically, a normal folder).
-* A separate repository for each separate project
+* Best practice is to have a separate repository for each project.
-* Do not create repositories for folders within a repository (avoid matryoshka repos!)
+* Do not create repositories for folders within a repository (avoid *matryoshka* repositories!).
-* The changes made within folders with repositories are being "watched" by Git as mentioned above, but these changes have to be deliberately added to the repository in order to be version controlled or recorded
+* The changes made within repository folders are being "watched" by Git as mentioned above, but these changes have to be deliberately added to the repository in order to be version controlled or recorded.
-* It can be set up to ignore some items in the folder (very large datasets, or temp files)
+* You can be control the items that Git is "watching".
+It is best practice to ignore very large datasets, or temp files.

 Download the folder we have generated for this session [from here](https://github.com/hbctraining/reproducibility-tools/raw/master/data/example_files.zip), and unzip it in a location of your choosing.
 We recommend placing it on your Desktop for the duration of this workshop.